chianjin/PDFeXpress/README.md

 ## Current Version

-The current version is 1.1.0, which has been tested on 64-bit Windows 11.
+The current version is 1.1.0, which has been tested on Windows 11 AMD64 and Ubuntu 25.10 x86_64.

 ## Main Functions